-Since the property tags are not returned, clients SHOULD maintain state-perhaps from the request that receives a PropertyRow in its response, or perhaps from a previous request such
+Since the property tags are not returned, clients SHOULD maintain state-perhaps from the request that receives a PropertyRow in its response, or perhaps from a previous request such as ROPSetColumns - in order to match property values from the row with their property tags.

-There are two PropertyRow variants.
+There are three PropertyRow variants.
 A StandardPropertyRow contains no error values and no type data; it is simply a sequence of property values.
-A FlaggedPropertyRow MAY contain type data, if the request included PtypUnspecified for any property or column, and it MAY contain error values if a property value is missing or there was a problem retrieving the value.
+A FlaggedPropertyRow MAY contain type data, if the request included PtypUnspecified for any property or column, and it

+MAY contain error values if a property value is missing or there was a problem retrieving the value.
 By examining the first byte of the property row, the client can identify the variant.
+A PropertyRow_r, as specified in [MS-NSPI], is an encoding of the StandardPropertyRow data structure, as specified in section 2.10.1.1.
+The semantic meaning is unchanded form the StandardPropertyRow structure.